BillJr99/Ursinus-WebMobile-Fall2020/_pages/Assignments/asmt-clientserver.md

     hoststr = "Host: " + host + "\r\n"
     conn.send(hoststr.encode())
     conn.send("\r\n".encode()) # blank line

+    return conn # so we can read the response later
 ```

 Then, read the entire result and display it on the screen.
 To do this, you can read the result from the `conn` object as follows: